Seteco/Somorrostro/Tracing-Options.md

 ## netdata crashes and you have a core dump

+> you need to have netdata compiled with debugging info for this to work (check above)

 Run the following command and post the output on a github issue.

 ```sh